1997 Liberian general election: Electoral system

 The Legislature of Liberia was modeled based on the Legislature of United States.
 It was bicameral, with a Senate and the House of Representatives.
 There are 13 counties in the country and based on the population, each county is defined to have at least two members, while the total number of members to the house including the Speaker being 64.
 Each member represents an electoral district and elected to a six-year term based on popular vote.
 There were 26 senators, two each for the 13 counties and they serve a nine-year term (30 senators, 15 counties and nine years from 2011).
 Senators are also elected based on plurality of votes.
-The Vice-President is the head of the Senate and he also acts as President in his absence.
+The vice-president is the head of the Senate and he also acts as president in his absence.

 To be eligible as a voter, one had to possess 18 years of age and registered on electoral rolls.
-Persons who are of foreign origin, insane and convicted in crime were not eligible.
-The eligibility criteria to be candidate of a political party in the House of Representatives was residence in the country for one year before the elections, a tax payer and should be 25 years of age.
-The eligibility criteria to be candidate of a political party in the Senate was residence in the country for one year continuously before the elections, tax payer and should be 30 years of age.
+Persons who were of foreign origin, insane, or convicted in crime were not eligible.
+The eligibility criteria to be candidate of a political party in the House of Representatives were residence in the country for one year before the elections, and being a taxpayer 25 years of age.
+The eligibility criteria to be candidate of a political party in the Senate were residence in the country for one year continuously before the elections, and being a taxpayer 30 years of age.